 - A short walk through the rock sided Hokitika Gorge

 The Pancake Rocks, located on the West Coast of South Island, are a must-visit natural wonder that draws countless visitors every year.
 Formed by the relentless forces of water, wind, and seawater over millions of years, the softer layers of limestone have eroded, leaving behind a stack of harder limestone resembling stacks of “pancakes”.

 One of the highlights of Pancake Rocks is the vertical blowholes in the rock wall, where the waves of the Tasman Sea crash into the rocks, creating a spectacle of gigantic water splashes shooting out of the blowholes with a resounding “whoosh” sound.

 The loop walkway around Pancake Rocks is an easy and popular trail.
 It typically takes less than an hour to complete.
 While its first part is a flat walk, the second part involve navigating up and down stairways that are cut into the rock faces.
 Nevertheless, the unique rock formations at Pancake Rocks make it a truly inspiring destination.
 Its dramatic displays of nature’s power are worth exploring on the West Coast of South Island.

 Stunning Sunset at Hokitika beach

 It was after 18:00 when we arrived at Hokitika.
 The friendly motel owner suggested us to catch the sunset view.
-We rushed to the seaside of the town and captured a stunning sunset at Hokitika beach.
+Therefore, we eagerly rushed to the seaside of the town and were greeted by a stunning sunset at Hokitika beach.